mnahmad/scriptndebug/pages/containers/docker_anaconda3_jupyter.md

 the docker_ID will come form the ps command

-Now your note book is installed at /opt/notebooks and all your notebooks are inside that folder.
-But when you will shut docker container, the notebook will be deleted.
-To save your code, you can download your code as notebook by going to File- Download as - Notebook.
-This way your code will be downloaded onto your computer and when you start the container next time just load the downloaded notebook.

-the other way is to load a host folder as volume
+With the above `docer run command` jupyter notebook is installed (every time you this command the jupyter notebook will be installed) and a folder is created at /opt/notebooks, thus, all your notebooks will be stored inside this folder.

+I felt it was a good idea to safe all my notebooks outside the container thus, I used a `-v` for volumne option.
+So now when I will starte the container, all my notebooks (and changes) will be saved in a folder outside the container.

 ```
 docker run -v /host/directory:/container/directory -other -options image_name command_to_run
 ```
-this way if you save your code, while in docker container, it will be save on local drive.

 like

 ```
-docker run -v /Users/AMuhammad/Downloads/mynotebooks:/opt/notebooks/mynotebooks -i -t -p 8888:8888 continuumio/anaconda3 /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --allow-root"

-OR

-docker run -v /Users/AMuhammad/mynotebooks:/opt/notebooks/mynotebooks -i -t -p 8888:8888 continuumio/anaconda3 /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --allow-root"
+docker run -v /Users/<my-user>/mynotebooks:/opt/notebooks/mynotebooks -i -t -p 8888:8888 continuumio/anaconda3 /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --allow-root"

 ```

 It is much better option to load your code, work on it and then save it (and it will be saved on host).

+Once done, docker cotainer can be stoped by using the following command.
 ```
 docker stop docker_container_id
 ```

-work with iris data https://towardsdatascience.com/knn-using-scikit-learn-c6bed765be75

 ## Installations inside container
 From time to time, I test different libraries inside this container.
-This second covers the installation steps, issues and their solution and basic working of libraries.
+This section covers the installation steps, issues and their solution and basic working of libraries.

 ### pandas profiling